TJmask/Jietang.github.io/_projects/Healthcare_Analytics.md

 ---
-title: 'Healthcare Analytics Project'
+title: 'Healthcare Analytics Projects'
-excerpt: 'This project is about predicting the daily housing price of Airbnb in Boston Area'
+excerpt: 'This is our projects in Healthcare Analytics and Data Mining course, which provides insights in healthcare industry'
 collection: projects
 permalink: /project/Healthcare_Analytics/
 tags:
-  - healthcare
+  - Healthcare
 ---

 The Main Work